V4M0N0S/altv-flatbed/README.md

 This repository depends on https://ko-fi.com/s/0ca8fe898a<br>
 It was made for alt:V Server 4.0-rc1 (rc) but it is discontinued.

+I changed the following:<br>
+- fix native arguments
+- fix collision on vehicle load to towtruck
+- fix collision after release from towtruck
+- cleared code from wired comments

-I updated it for the latest Version from alt:V 7.3<br>
+I updated it for the latest Version from alt:V 7.3<br><br>
 Please let Poiivre a bit love there.
 Thanks 💖

 ## Contributing